Internships at DCLS

 If accepted into the program, the compensation will be paid hourly at a rate of $14/hour for the hours worked.
 Compensation does not include health insurance, benefits or payment for holidays or hours not worked.

-Internships will occur during the summer, typically beginning in May or June.
+Internships are a 40 hour work week during day shift over the summer months, typically beginning in May or June.
 The exact internship start and end dates will be coordinated with the specific internship mentor taking into consideration the student's school schedule and other planned vacation dates.

 DCLS anticipates internships lasting between 10-12 weeks during the summer